-I’ll say it right out, in case you are here looking for still MORE support for giving this useless and time-consuming concoction to dogs: It is a wishful-thinking-driven fad, fueled by the re-packaged, misguided high protein/fat “Keto” and “Paleo” diets that are currently fashionable for humans.
+I’ll say it right out, in case you are here looking for still MORE support for giving bone broth, this useless and time-consuming concoction, to dogs.
+It is a wishful-thinking-driven fad, fueled by the re-packaged, misguided high protein/fat “Keto” and “Paleo” diets that are currently fashionable for humans.

-The claims that are being made about this so-called ‘food’ defies logic, reason and true science.
-They rely on the same kind of thinking that causes people to eat 10 times as much protein as their bodies actually need every day.
+The claims that are being made about this so-called ‘food’ defy logic, reason and true science.
+They rely on the same kind of thinking that causes people to strain their kidneys eating 10 times as much protein as their bodies actually need every day.
 Namely, that eating big muscles gives us big muscles, etc. Here’s what nutrition/beauty blogger Kimberly Snyder says about this idea:

 “The problem with that logic is that this is simply not part of our body’s natural process at all.
 Your body is no more likely to take that collagen you are eating and put it in your bones, joints and skin than it is to grow a head of thick lustrous hair for you if you simply eat a big plate of hair every day!”

-And here’s another bone broth debunking article, for those of you who are still reading:
+The whole article here.
+Here’s another bone broth debunking article, for those of you who are still reading.

 Dog owners in the dark

 Note that everything above was NOT written with dogs in mind.
-That’s because there seems not to be a single dog owner on this planet who is willing to think critically about this and many other similar dog food fads.
-At least that’s what one could surmise from the avalanche of favorable bone broth articles that comes up when one Googles “bone broth fad for dogs”.
-The ONLY reference that comes up that even contains the word “fad” is one that lists the 5 “myths” of bone broth, #1 among them being that it is a fad.
+That’s because there seems not to be a single dog owner on this planet, raw feeding or otherwise, who is willing to think critically about this and many other similar dog food fads.
+At least that’s what we have to surmise from the avalanche of favorable bone broth articles that comes up when one Googles “bone broth fad for dogs”.
+The ONLY reference that even contains the word “fad” is one that lists the 5 “myths” of bone broth, #1 among them being that it is a fad.

 Dogs cannot get what they need from bone broth.
 It’s like trying to raise termites on ashes instead of wood.
-The only thing positive that can be said about bone broth is that it’s mostly water and water is a legitimate natural nutrient for dogs.
-Considering that water is free, or nearly so, that dogs already get too much fat and have ZERO need for cooked protein or cooked collagen, there’s not much good to be said about bone broth.
+The only thing positive about bone broth is that it’s mostly water and water is a legitimate natural nutrient for dogs.
+Considering that water is free, or nearly so, that dogs already get too much fat and have ZERO need for cooked protein or collagen, there’s not much good to be said about bone broth.

 Fans of bone broth call the eating of it an “ancient” practice, but that’s not even true for humans, never mind dogs.
 Truly ancient humans had no desire nor means to cook bones in a pot of water, and the only way a dog ever got cooked meat of any kind would be foraging after a forest fire, which would not happen frequently enough for them to adapt the need for cooked meat.